 - 1. Only one person at a time on any slide. - 2.
-Students must sit facing forward on the slide and go down with feet extended in front of them.
+Students must sit facing forward on the slide and go down with their feet extended.
 They may not lie down on their back or stomach or go down headfirst. - 3.
 Holding hands or crossing over on the double slide is prohibited. - 4.
 Climbing up the slide is prohibited.

-PLAYGROUND REPORT: A demerit is enforced for students who show disregard for playground expectations.
+PLAYGROUND REPORT: A demerit is enforced for students who disregard playground expectations.
 Parents will be informed if their child receives a demerit.
-Parents should sign the form and return it with their children the next day.
+Parents should sign and return the form with their children the next day.

-POSITIVE BEHAVIORAL INTERVENTIONS AND SUPPORTS: Positive Behavioral Interventions and Supports (PBIS) is designed to teach acceptable/appropriate behaviors, not just punish unacceptable behavior.
+POSITIVE BEHAVIORAL INTERVENTIONS AND SUPPORTS: Positive Behavioral Interventions and Supports (PBIS) are designed to teach acceptable/appropriate behaviors, not just punish unacceptable behavior.
 It must be firm, fair, and consistent.
-It is essential that every student feel accountable to all school employees for behavior.
+It is essential that every student feel accountable to all school employees for their behavior.
 Anytime a staff member notices a student's behavior, they will take the appropriate action (reward/discipline), whether or not the student is assigned to their classroom and regardless of their position.

 Fair, consistent student discipline enhances the learning process for all students and ensures a safe learning environment.
-It is expected that all students will abide by the school's PBIS system.
+All students are expected to abide by the school's PBIS system.
 The PBIS system has as its foundation the following premises:

 - 1. No student shall keep a teacher from teaching or another student from learning. - 2.
 Students will not be permitted to harm themselves or others. - 3.
-Students shall mature emotionally by learning to take responsibility for their actions. - 4.
-Students shall treat others how they would want to be treated.

-From these premises, the following school-wide expectations have been established and revolve around the three schoolwide expectations of Respect, Responsibility, and Safety:
+Students mature emotionally by learning to take responsibility for their actions. - 4.
+Students shall treat others how they would want to be treated. - 5.
+From these premises, the following schoolwide expectations have been established and revolve around the three schoolwide expectations of Respect, Responsibility, and Safety